USS Iwo Jima (LHD-7): 2014

 In August 2014, Iwo Jima shifted homeport to Mayport.

 2015

 In January 2015, Iwo Jima, USS Fort McHenry and USS New York were positioned off the coast of Yemen on standby to evacuate the staff of the US embassy should the need arise due to the collapse of the Yemeni government.

 2016

 In October 2016, Iwo Jima sailed to Haiti to relieve USS Mesa Verde, assisting victims of Hurricane Matthew.

 2018

 In October and November 2018, Iwo Jima participated in NATO's Exercise Trident Juncture 2018 in Norway.

 2021

-In December 2021, Iwo Jima shifted homeports from Naval Station Mayport to Naval Station Norfolk as a part of the Navy's plan consolidate the East Coast-based amphibious ships to the Norfolk area.
+In December 2021, Iwo Jima shifted homeports from Naval Station Mayport to Naval Station Norfolk as a part of the Navy's plan to consolidate the East Coast-based amphibious ships to the Norfolk area.